psoder3/TankWars/README.md

 public void moveLeft()

 public void fire()

+public void setBomb()
 ```

-if any of the above fail (maybe because somebody was in the place your tank tried to move, you lose that move.
+if any of the above fail (maybe because somebody was in the place your tank tried to move, your tank simply doesn't do anything for that move.
 You can avoid that by checking the position before moving, etc.)

 ## And here are some read-only's that will help you make the move decision each time: